timescale/timescaledb-toolkit/docs/funnel.md

 What use cases do we want to support?

 Is storing an `INTEGER` handle right for those?
-I'm not sure what users need to join matching events with.
-Examples above treat `handle` as a direct user id, but it could also be a session id which is joined with some other table to match to a user, class of user, etc.
+No.  Aggregate should only cover event and time, with users (or sessions) coming from GROUP BY (see David's example above).
+At that point this looks a lot like a timevector, and the duplication is a shame (but it only supports floats...).

 Which use case do we want to start with?

 `within_interval` is just off the top of epg's head.
 What does a useful interface look like?
+David offered an idea above.

 ## Performance (aspirational)